royragsdale/picoCTF-legacy/ansible/README.md

         - `sudo pip install ansible`

 ## Notes
-A side goal of using Ansible to automate the deployment of picoCTF is to clean up the configuration and development environment by contributing back to picoCTF-platform.
+- A side goal of using Ansible to automate the deployment of picoCTF is to clean up the configuration and development environment by contributing back to picoCTF-platform.
+- A completely fresh deployment --check will fail on Install MongoDB meta package
+    - this is because we are adding a new repository